tramitit/guides/en/france/drivers_license_renewal.md

 ---
-title: "Driver's license renewal"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "How to Renew a Driver's License in France"
-description: "Step-by-step guide on how to renew your driver's license in France"
+- France
+date: '2024-06-07'
+description: Learn the process and requirements for renewing your driver's license in France online.
+Stay legal and avoid penalties with a renewed license.
 draft: false
+meta_title: 'Driver''s License Renewal in France: How to Renew Your Expired License'
+title: 'Driver''s License Renewal in France: How to Renew Your Expired License'
-translationKey: "france-drivers_license_renewal"
+translationKey: france-drivers_license_renewal
 ---

 ## Description
 ### What is it?